hoc081098/cancellation_token_hoc081098/README.md

   // Cancel the token
   token.cancel();

-  // Wait a little longer to ensure that the future is cancelled await Future<void>.delayed(const Duration(seconds: 2));
+  // Wait a little longer to ensure that the Future is cancelled await Future<void>.delayed(const Duration(seconds: 2));

   // Output: